-A number of tourism organisations from Northern Ireland travelled to Georgia in the United States recently, to join Tourism Ireland for this year’s Stone Mountain Highland Games.
+Representatives of the Ulster Historical Foundation and the Ulster-Scots Agency travelled to Georgia in the United States, to join Tourism Ireland for this year’s Stone Mountain Highland Games.

-Alison Metcalfe, Tourism Ireland’s executive vice-president North America, said: “Tourism Ireland was delighted to attend the Stone Mountain Highland Games once again this year, together with our partners from Northern Ireland.
-The promotion helps us to keep Northern Ireland high on the list of places that Americans wish to visit in 2013.
-We are targeting the Scots-Irish and Ulster-Scots market, focusing on the strong ancestral links between this part of the US and Northern Ireland.
+Alison Metcalfe, Tourism Ireland’s head of North America, said: “Tourism Ireland was delighted to attend the Stone Mountain Highland Games once again this year, together with our partners from Northern Ireland.
+The promotion helps to keep Northern Ireland high on the vacation ‘wish-list’ of Americans for 2014.
+We are targeting the Scots-Irish and Ulster-Scots market, focusing on the strong ancestral links between this part of the US and Northern Ireland.”

 Further media information: